IlyaSleptsov/dexscreener_gainers_losers/README.md

 - schedules Telegram messages
 - launches Discord bot that processes _/get_daily_stats_ command

-We can easily add there more tasks (in asyncio loop) or scheduled jobs (in AsyncIOScheduler).
+We can easily add more tasks (in asyncio loop) or scheduled jobs (in AsyncIOScheduler).
 ### dexscreener.py

 A number of functions responsible for data parsing and formatting: